Download Lightroom presets and LUTs, absolutely free. Use the presets to add creativity and style to your photos.

-Place the rocks 2 image behind the rock 1 ones and lower its opacity to 50%.
+Place the rocks 2 images behind the rock 1 ones and lower its opacity to 50%.
 Set this layer under the rocks 1 group.

-Use a layer mask to remove the hard edges and the rock at the right side:
+Use a layer mask to remove the hard edges and the rock on the right side: